Mustafa Jabbar: Early life and education

+Bangladesh liberation war

+While a student at Dhaka University, Jabbar participated in the 1971 Liberation War.
+He was the deputy commander of the Khaliajuri police station of the Mujib Bahini.
+161 Razakars from Shalla Upazila of Sunamganj, near his home, surrendered to him after the war, of whom 108 were killed by the freedom fighters.

 Career

-Jabbar started his career as a journalist in 1972 for Daily Ganakantha until it's shut down in 1975.
+Jabbar started his career as a journalist in 1972 for Daily Ganakantha until its shutdown in 1975.
 In 1973, he was elected as the publicity secretary of the Dhaka Union of Journalists.
 He got involved in the businesses of travel agency, printing and publication.
 He had served as the general secretary of the Association of Travel Agents of Bangladesh (ATAB).

 Jabbar is a founder member of the Bangladesh Computer Samity (BCS) and its four-time president.
 He also anchored television shows on IT.
 Jabbar founded Ananda Computers, best known for falsely claiming the Bangla keyboard Bijoy invented by Pappana.
 He heads the Bangladesh Association of Software and Information Services — the trade body of IT entrepreneurs in Bangladesh.

 Jabbar started a venture involving computers and IT in 1987 and launched the Bijoy Bangla Keyboard and Software on 16 December 1988.
 He has developed Bijoy Library, a library management Software which is being used by libraries of Bangladesh including British Council.
 He has developed a software named Bijoy Shishu Shiksha for pre-school kids.
 He developed Prathomik Computer Shiksha, based on textbooks published by National Curriculum and Textbook Board (NCTB).
 He established schools in Bangladesh including computer-based Ananda Multimedia School and Bijoy Digital School.

 He is involved in writing textbooks on computer in Bangla and English.
 Jabbar sat on several government committees on ICT affairs, including the prime minister–formed Digital Bangladesh Taskforce.
 He is also a member of the Bangladesh Copyright Board.
 He was appointed as the Minister of Posts, Telecommunications and Information Technology of the Government of Bangladesh on 3 January 2018.